 If you can remember, the first Somm film (2012) dives full force into the lives of four sommeliers as they struggle for the title of Master Sommelier.
-Well, Somm: Into The Bottle (out 9p PT, January 29, 2016) is a completely different animal.
+Well, Somm: Into The Bottle is a completely different animal.
 The documentary goes into everything that was sorely missed in the first film: what is wine?

 Don’t think, just go watch it

 Everything You Need to Know About the Film, The Wines and More

 Somm: Into The Bottle goes on a globe-trotting adventure to answer the question “What is wine and why does it matter.”
 The film is organized in 10 mini-stories that each explore a different fundamental facet of wine from the cellar to the table.
 It’s through these stories–told by charismatic wine communicators–that you begin to paint the picture of what wine really is.

 10 Stories About Wine